-Pieris is an acid loving shrub, but if your soil doesn't suit, it makes a fine container plant too.
-Pieris 'Little Heath' has been bred for a tight, bushy habit that forms an eye-catching rounded evergreen shrub.
-The variegated foliage creates a superb focal point, but there is lots of seasonal interest to be had too.
-Young foliage at the shoot tips emerges pink, and the cream, bell-shaped flowers dangle in clusters from March to May.
-With a height and spread of just 60cm (24"), this small evergreen shrub is perfect for sun or a lightly shaded spot!
+Pieris is an acid-loving shrub, but if your soil doesn't suit, it makes a fine container plant too.
+Pieris japonica 'Little Heath' has a tight, bushy habit with eye-catching variegated foliage.
+Creating a superb focal point, there’s lots of seasonal interest to be had too.
+New tips emerge in pink, and from March to May, generous clusters of cream, bell-shaped flowers appear.
+With a height and spread of just 60cm (24"), this small evergreen shrub is perfect for a sunny or lightly shaded spot!

-It's easy to dismiss Rhododendrons for their large size, but breeders have now developed a huge number of dwarf varieties.
-Dwarf Rhododendrons remain neat and compact but still produce the eye-popping blooms that make these acid loving evergreen shrubs so dazzling in springtime.
+It's easy to dismiss rhododendrons as too large for a small garden, but a wide range of compact varieties have recently been developed.
+Dwarf rhododendrons remain neat and compact but still produce the eye-popping blooms that make these acid-loving evergreen shrubs so dazzling in springtime.
 They make fabulous small evergreens for pots!

-Nandina is famed for its colour changes with new foliage emerging gold, before ageing to green.
+Nandina is famed for its dramatic colour changes – new foliage emerges in gold before ageing to green.
 In autumn it transforms to rich shades of red and mahogany.
-Add to this a fine display of starry white blooms and glossy red berries in summer, and you have a small shrub for all seasons!
+Add to this a fine display of starry white blooms and glossy red berries in summer, and you have the perfect small shrub for all seasons!

-Few shrubs can beat Euonymus for providing constant, robust, evergreen colour, and aside from an annual increase in size, they remain virtually unchanged throughout the year.
-Many boast bright, glossy foliage that provide a splash of gold like spreading Euonymus fortunei 'Emerald 'n' Gold' and Euonymus fortunei 'Blonde Beauty'.
+Few shrubs can beat Euonymus for providing constant, robust, evergreen colour and, aside from an annual increase in size, they remain virtually unchanged throughout the year.
+Many varieties boast bright, glossy foliage that provide a splash of gold like Euonymus fortunei 'Emerald 'n' Gold' or Euonymus fortunei 'Blonde Beauty'.
 For a more subtle and elegant variegation, try Euonymus fortunei 'Harlequin' which boasts an irregular cream margin to each dark green leaf.
 These small shrubs reach no more than 1m (3') in height and spread, making useful ground cover, or a handsome evergreen container plant.

-Dwarf conifers have fallen from fashion since the twee rockeries of the 1970's - but don't dismiss these hardworking plants.
-They are the ultimate low maintenance evergreen plants needing virtually no extra care once established.
+Dwarf conifers may have fallen from fashion since the 1970s - but don't dismiss these hardworking plants.
+The ultimate low-maintenance evergreen shrubs, conifers need virtually no extra care once established.
 Their diversity of colour, texture, shape and form is astonishing!
-Try Thuja occidentalis 'Tiny Tim' in containers either side of a doorway.
-With a naturally rounded habit it makes a great alternative to traditional Box topiary.
+Try Thuja occidentalis 'Tiny Tim' in containers either side of a doorway - with a naturally rounded habit they make a great alternative to traditional Box topiary.

 No list of small evergreen shrubs would be complete without the beautiful Daphne!
 The richly perfumed flowers are a treat for the senses from spring right through to autumn.

 Now here's one for the gardener who likes something different!
-Leucothoe is rarely seen in UK gardens as it enjoys a rich, acid soil but it is just as happy in a container of ericaeous compost.
-This is the perfect small evergreen shrub for shade, bringing interest to those difficult, dark areas of tShe garden.
+Leucothoe is rarely seen in UK gardens as it enjoys a rich, acid soil, but it’s just as happy in a container of ericaceous compost.
+This is the perfect small evergreen shrub for shade, bringing interest to those difficult, dark areas of the garden.

 Boasting colourful stems tips as the new growth emerges, and later in autumn the leaves turn to vibrant autumnal shades.
 Racemes of white, urn-shaped flowers cascade from its stems in spring.
 Try Leucothoe axillaris 'Little Flames' for a dynamic blaze of colour.
 For a more subtle display look to the gentle variegated tones of Leucothoe fontanesiana 'Whitewater'.

-So there you have it our pick of the best small evergreen shrubs for UK gardens!
-Tiny plots needn't lack year round interest.
+So there you have it - our pick of the best evergreen shrubs for small gardens.
 By incorporating just a few small evergreen shrubs in borders and containers, you can keep your garden looking fresh and colourful throughout the year.
 For more inspiration and advice, head to our dedicated shrubs hub page now.